-15 The GIFT test
+14 The GIFT test and HOST test

-Developed by the Victorian State Services Commission, the GIFT test (Appendix 2) is a good example of what Councillors should think about when deciding whether to accept or refuse a gift, benefit or hospitality.
+Developed by the Victorian State Services Commission, the GIFT test (Appendix 1) is a good example of what Councillors should think about when deciding whether to accept or refuse a gift, benefit or hospitality.
+The HOST test (Appendix 2) provides guidance around hospitality more specifically.

-16 Administrative updates
+15 Administrative updates